 Bob Seger said it best in his song "Night Moves", and the fun doesn't end when the sun begins to set...instead, it HEATS UP!

-Returning for the fifth year due to popular demand is the Field of Flight Twilight & Night Air Show.
-This year's event will take place on SATURDAY, JULY 5th and feature some of the Best & Most unique night acts in the world today.
+Returning for the SIXTH year due to popular demand is the Field of Flight Twilight & Night Air Show.
+This year's event will take place on SATURDAY, JULY 4th and feature some of the Best & Most unique night acts in the world today.
 Whether the sky is illuminated with fireworks, sparks & pyro, or lights, this year's Night Air Show will be one you won't forget.
 Let's not forget about the ground either as you will surely feel the heat from flames being shot out of a jet engine.
 You won't want to miss this year's Twilight & Night Spectacular.
 This is OUR WAY of celebrating America's 239th Birthday....and this birthday celebration will BE LIKE NO OTHER!

-Our Twilight Air Show will be from 8:30-9 PM on July 5th.
-While our Twilight Lineup is still being determined, it will feature teaser acts and performances by some of our AMAZING civilian air show lineup.
+While our Twilight Lineup is still being determined, it will feature teaser acts and performances by some of our AMAZING civilian air show performers.
 Stay tuned here for more information when it becomes available.

 The Balloon Illume will separate the Twilight & Night Air Shows.